prescottprue/cypress-firebase/README.md

    const cypressFirebasePlugin = require("cypress-firebase").plugin;

    module.exports = (on, config) => {
-     // Pass on function, config, and admin instance.
-Returns extended config return cypressFirebasePlugin(on, config, admin);
+     // Pass on function, config, and admin instance cypressFirebasePlugin(on, config, admin)

+     // add other plugins/tasks to be registered here

+     // IMPORTANT to return the config object
+     // with the any changed environment variables return config
    };
    ```